 - 1. The International Tennis Integrity Agency (ITIA) is the delegated third party, under the World Anti-Doping Code (Code), of the International Tennis Federation (ITF), the international governing body for the sport of tennis and signatory of the Code.
-Under the delegation, the ITIA is responsible for the management and administration of anti-doping across professional tennis in accordance with the Tennis Anti-Doping Programme (the TADP or the Programme), which sets out Code-compliant anti-doping rules applicable to players competing in Covered Events. - 2.
-Mariska Venter (the Player) is a 26-year-old wheelchair tennis player from South Africa.
-She has achieved a career-high ITF singles ranking of 27.
-By virtue of (among other things) her ITF ranking and participation in Covered Events in 2022, the Player was bound by and required to comply with the TADP. - 3.
+Under the delegation, the ITIA is responsible for the management and administration of anti-doping across professional tennis in accordance with the Tennis Anti-Doping Programme (the TADP or the Programme), which sets out Code-compliant anti-doping rules applicable to players competing in Covered Events.1 - 2.
+Yash Chaurasia (the Player) is a 23-year-old tennis player from India.
+He has achieved a career-high ITF singles ranking of 137 and a career-high ATP ranking of 1355.
+By virtue of (among other things) his ITF and ATP rankings and participation in Covered Events in 2024, the Player was bound by and required to comply with the TADP. - 3.
 The ITIA charged the Player with the commission of anti-doping rule violations under Article 2.1 and/or Article 2.2 of the TADP (copied below), and proposed certain Consequences based on its analysis of the degree of fault that the Player bears for those violations: - "2.1 The presence of a Prohibited Substance or any of its Metabolites or Markers in a Player's Sample, unless the Player establishes that such presence is consistent with a TUE granted in accordance with Article 4.4." - "2.2 Use or Attempted Use by a Player of a Prohibited Substance or a Prohibited Method, unless the Player establishes that such Use or Attempted Use is consistent with a TUE granted in accordance with Article 4.4." - 4.
-The Player has admitted the anti-doping rule violations charged and acceded to the Consequences proposed by the ITIA. - 5.
-In such circumstances, Article 7.14 of the 2023 TADP provides that: - "7.14.1 At any time prior to a final decision by the Independent Tribunal, the ITIA may invite the Player or other Person to admit the Anti-Doping Rule Violation(s) asserted and accede to specified Consequences [...] - 7.14.2 In the event that the Player or other Person admits the Anti-Doping Rule Violation(s) asserted and accedes to Consequences specified by the ITIA [...], the ITIA will promptly issue a reasoned decision confirming the commission of the Anti-Doping Rule Violation(s) and the imposition of the specified Consequences [...], will send notice of the decision to the Player or other Person and to each Interested Party, and will Publicly Disclose the decision in accordance with Article 8.6. [...] - 7.14.3 Any decision issued by the ITIA in accordance with Article 7.14.2 that an Anti-Doping Rule Violation has been committed [...] will address and determine (without limitation):
+The Player has admitted the anti-doping rule violations charged and accepted the Consequences proposed by the ITIA. - 5.
+In such circumstances, Article 7.14 of the 2025 TADP provides that: - "7.14.1 At any time prior to a final decision by the Independent Tribunal, the ITIA may invite the Player or other Person to admit the Anti-Doping Rule Violation(s) asserted and accede to specified Consequences [...] - 7.14.2 In the event that the Player or other Person admits the Anti-Doping Rule Violation(s) asserted and accedes to Consequences specified by the ITIA [...], the ITIA will promptly issue a reasoned decision confirming the commission of the Anti-Doping Rule